 Tom, not much of a seafood kind of guy, had a burger with chips.
 He blissfully devoured my mini-loaf of crusty bread, which usually would be used to “sop up” the juices in the chowder.

 |Barbara and Chris’s shared plate of fried calamari.|

 Barbara and Chris also had seafood, sharing a massive pot of mussels and a platter of fried calamari.
 The conversation was lively and animated as expected…a friend of Liz’s would be a friend of ours!

 Back at the house, we watched a few shows, drifting off the bed by 11:00 pm.
 We both had a good night’s rest feeling refreshed and invigorated this morning.
 We gathered the last few items of laundry to wash in preparation for tomorrow’s packing.
 With the cool and humid seaside weather, clothes can dry for days.

 At this point, I’m 90% packed, with only odds and ends we’re using around the house.
-We’ll have consumed all of our perishables and will pack such items as coffee, coconut cream (for coffee), tea and spices.
+We’ll have consumed all of our perishables and packed such items as coffee, coconut cream (for coffee), tea, and spices.
 With our concern for baggage fees, we purchase all new spices each time we move from location to location.

 |Barbara and Chris’s pot of cooked mussels.|

 The weight of our bags won’t be a concern until we fly from Fort Lauderdale, Florida, to Minneapolis, Minnesota, on November 8th (after the upcoming transatlantic cruise).
 It’s hard to believe we’ll be in the US in a mere 65 days!